Meet Ana

 Becoming a parent helped me straighten my priorities.
 Hiring my own personal coach gave me greater clarity about my strengths and where I fall short.
 And looking forward, how I might become the best version of myself — as a team leader, as a wife, as a mother and as a friend.

 My spare time is largely filled with family and friends.
-Ever the introvert, I like to recharge my batteries with a good book, often next to my loyal companion Apple, a freckled Cocker Spaniel who shows me what graceful ageing is all about.
+Ever the introvert, I like to recharge my batteries with a good book, together with my puppy furry Toffee who shows me how to look at the world with a fresh pair of eyes.

 Ana was a great listener, challenged me to think outside the box, and helped me tweak my behaviour to have the results I wanted.